vLeov/php-chess/docs/array-ascii-array.md

-`Chess\Array\AsciiArray` allows to convert an array of ASCII characters representing a chess position into a [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) object.
+`Chess\Array\AsciiArray` allows to convert an array of ASCII characters representing a chess position into a `Chess\Variant\Classical\Board` object.
 Let's look at the methods available through some examples.
 For further information you may want to check out the tests in [tests/unit/Array/AsciiArrayTest.php](https://github.com/chesslablab/php-chess/blob/master/tests/unit/Array/AsciiArrayTest.php).

 ---

 #### `public function toBoard(string $turn, $castlingAbility = CastlingAbility::NEITHER): Board`

-Create a `Chess\Board` object given an ASCII array.
+Create a `Chess\Variant\Classical\Board` object given an ASCII array.

 ```php
 use Chess\Array\AsciiArray;